phpredis/phpredis/README.markdown

 ##### *Description*
 Performs a sInter command and stores the result in a new set.
 ##### *Parameters*
+*Key*: dstkey, the key to store the diff into.

-key0, key1, key2... keyN. key0 is the destination key for the new set, while key1..keyN are intersected as in sInter.
+*Keys*: key1, key2... keyN. key1..keyN are intersected as in sInter.

 ##### *Return value*
-The number of elements in the destination set in case of success, FALSE in case of failure.
+*INTEGER*: The cardinality of the resulting set, or FALSE in case of a missing key.

 ##### *Example*
 <pre>
 $redis = new Redis();